jryans/devtools-migrate/resource-devtools/README.md

 ### Cu.import()

 To `import()` a file, the `resource://` path is exactly the source tree path.
-The previous details about sometimes needing `gre` no longer applies.
+The previous details about sometimes needing `gre` no longer apply.

 In more detail: